 \subsection{Linearity and nonlinearity of the experimental waves}

 The discrepancies between model and experiment at high Jameson numbers ($ \Ja \gtrsim0.85$) in \S\ref{sb_sec:two_regimes_exp_and_th} revealed significant nonlinearities in this regime.
-Smaller discrepancies between theoretical and experimental contours of the potential gradient angle may further suggest that these nonlinearities develop at lower Jameson numbers ($\Ja\simeq0.5$).
-Hence, notwithstanding the otherwise excellent agreement between theory and experiment, {the question arises as to which regime of controlled parameters sees nonlinearities affecting either the oscillating diffusive regime or the propagative one}.
+Smaller discrepancies between theoretical and experimental contours of the potential gradient angle further suggest that these nonlinearities develop at lower Jameson numbers ($\Ja\simeq0.5$).
+Hence, notwithstanding the otherwise excellent agreement between theory and experiment, {the question arises {of which range of control parameters sees these} nonlinearities {affect} either the oscillating diffusive regime or the propagative one}.
 In particular, how much of the experimental data may fall within this regime?
 To answer these questions, we assess the linearity of electric potential gradients with respect to the forcing intensity.
-Dimensionally, the forcing intensity is controlled by the total current injected in the flow, and nondimensionally, it is measured by $\Ree_0$.
+Dimensionally, the forcing intensity is controlled by the total current injected in the flow, and non-dimensionally, it is measured by $\Rey_0$.
 Nonlinearities are assessed using the average intensity of the electric potential gradients, and their relative nonlinearity is defined as